-If you’re seeing an abundance of acorns this year, you’re not alone.
-Where I live, acorns are covering everything.
-It’s what’s known as a “mast year,” where oak trees produce an unusually large crop of acorns.
+Several years ago we had a “mast year” here in Virginia.
+That’s when oak trees produce an unusually large crop of acorns.
 These years don’t happen often, but when they do, it’s hard to miss the impact.

-The conditions have to be just right for a mast year, much like they do for a successful fundraising season, especially when you’re going after mega gifts.
-As we continue our exploration of the 14 Steps of Successful Mega Gift Fundraising, let’s consider whether the conditions are right for your organization to experience its own “mast year.”
+The conditions have to be just right for a mast year, much like they do for a successful fundraising season, especially when you’re going after Mega Gifts.
+Let’s consider whether the conditions are right for your organization to experience its own “mast year.”

-- Current State Assessment: Start with an honest evaluation of your relationship with the donor.
+- Assess the Current State: Start with an honest evaluation of your relationship with the donor.
 What big societal problems do you believe the donor wants to solve?
 How well is your organization positioned to address these issues?

 To ensure your self-assessment aligns with the donor’s perspective, ask them directly.
 Here are some questions to consider: